dev-rashedin/exploration-of-jpg-trinity/README.md

-# Exploration of Python
+# Exploration of JPG Trinity

-## A Journey to the world of Python.
+## A Journey to the world of JPG (JavaScript, Python & Golang) Trinity.
 Basic-to-advanced concepts, problem solving and practical projects

 ### Resources I'm Learning From